VPC-DevAdmin/Inference_Blueprints/pdf-podcast/README.md

 ## PDF to Podcast Generator

 AI-powered application that transforms PDF documents into engaging podcast-style audio conversations.
-This application can be deployed using either OpenAI APIs or enterprise inference endpoints.
+This application runs against an OpenAI-compatible enterprise inference endpoint for LLMs and an OpenAI-compatible TTS API.

 ## Table of Contents